John the Baptist: Quranic mentions

-John was exhorted to hold fast to the Scripture and was given wisdom by God while still a child.
+According to the Quran, John was exhorted to hold fast to scripture and was given wisdom by God while still a child.
 He was pure and devout, and walked well in the presence of God.
 He was dutiful towards his parents and he was not arrogant or rebellious.
 John's reading and understanding of the scriptures, when only a child, surpassed even that of the greatest scholars of the time.
 Muslim exegesis narrates that Jesus sent John out with twelve disciples, who preached the message before Jesus called his own disciples.
 The Quran says:

 John was a classical prophet, who was exalted high by God for his bold denouncing of all things sinful.
 Furthermore, the Quran speaks of John's gentle piety and love and his humble attitude towards life, for which he was granted the Purity of Life:

-John is also honored highly in Sufism as well as Islamic mysticism, primarily because of the Quran's description of John's chastity and kindness.
+John is also honoured highly in Sufism, primarily because of the Quran's description of John's chastity and kindness.
 Sufis have frequently applied commentaries on the passages on John in the Quran, primarily concerning the God-given gift of "Wisdom" which he acquired in youth as well as his parallels with Jesus.
 Although several phrases used to describe John and Jesus are virtually identical in the Quran, the manner in which they are expressed is different.

 Druze view

-Druze tradition honors several "mentors" and "prophets", and John the Baptist is honored as a prophet.
+Druze tradition honours several "mentors" and "prophets", and John the Baptist is honoured as a prophet.
 Druze venerate John the Baptist and he is considered a central figure in Druzism.
 Druze, like some Christians, believe that Elijah (al-Khidr) came back as John the Baptist, since they believe in reincarnation and the transmigration of the soul.